Facebook expands Shops to WhatsApp, Marketplace in commerce push

-June 22 (Reuters) - Facebook Inc (FB.O) is expanding its "Shops" feature to messaging app WhatsApp and to Facebook Marketplace, the company said on Tuesday as it announced changes to its commerce tools.
+(Reuters) -Facebook Inc is expanding its “Shops” feature to messaging app WhatsApp and to Facebook Marketplace, the company said on Tuesday as it announced changes to its commerce tools.

 Facebook Chief Executive Mark Zuckerberg said it would also introduce personalized ads in this shopping service.